 After the initial recovery period, you can ensure your fillers last longer by staying out of the sun and using a high SPF on your lips year-round — even during winter.

-You should also keep stress to a minimum and be aware that doing lots of exercise can make filler break down more quickly.
-That’s not to say you should give up the gym; just be mindful that you may need to schedule your top-up appointments more regularly.
-Eating healthily can also be invaluable in avoiding inflammation in the body that may result in your filler breaking down more quickly.
+You should also keep stress to a minimum.
+Also be aware that doing lots of exercise can make filler break down more quickly.
+That’s not to say you should give up the gym!
+Just be mindful that you may need to schedule your top-up appointments more regularly.
+Eating healthily can also be invaluable in avoiding inflammation in the body.
+This may result in your filler breaking down more quickly.

 Another crucial way to make your lip filler last longer is to choose the right practitioner.
-Look for an established medical clinic with experienced, professional doctors and dentists like the ones here at City Skin Clinic.
+Look for an established medical clinic with experienced medical practitioners.